 A lot of people with oily skin think they should avoid moisturizers completely, but that’s not the case.
 You just have to make sure to use the right kind that won’t trap oil in pores.

 By not using moisturizer, you run the risk of your skin drying out, which will stimulate even more oil production.

 A 2014 study showed that aloe vera is excellent for oily and acne-prone skin as it contains compounds that naturally soothe skin without over-moisturizing it.

 Moisturizers like our non-comedogenic Tea Tree Face Cream features aloe vera for this very reason.
-In addition to aloe vera, it uses natural ingredients like tea tree oil, goldenseal, St. John’s Wort and pomegranate seed oil to nourish and hydrate oily skin while balancing skin oils and cleansing pores.
+In addition to aloe vera, it uses plant-based ingredients like tea tree oil, goldenseal, St. John’s Wort and pomegranate seed oil to nourish and hydrate oily skin while balancing skin oils and cleansing pores.

 Regular washing can reduce oil in the skin, but you need to stick to a gentle face wash like our Tea Tree Cleanser that won’t strip it completely.
 It works to nourish skin at its base and balance oils, helping shed dead skin cells, cleanse pores and balance your pH.